Technical Support for Antennas & Related Gear

 LMR-400 Coax Cable Specifications

-Structure: LMR-400 is a 50-ohm coaxial cable that was originally made to replace lower quality coax cables such as the RG-8.
+Structure: The LMR-400 is a 50-ohm coaxial cable originally made to replace lower-quality coaxial cables such as the RG-8.
 The 400 represents the cable diameter.
-The LMR-400 actually has a diameter of 0.405 or 10.29 mm though it is classified as a 400, similar to most coaxial cables in its class such as the RG-8 types, all of which measure .400.
+The LMR-400 actually has a diameter of 0.405 or 10.29 mm, though it is classified as a 400, similar to most coaxial cables in its class, such as the RG-8 types, all of which measure .400.

 Low Loss: LMR-400 is distinguished from other antenna cables in the market for its low loss characteristics.
-It has the lowest signal-loss among its class and compared to most semi-rigid and hard-line cables.
+It has the lowest signal loss among its class and is compared to most semi-rigid and hard-line cables.

-Frequency Bands: LMR-400 is excellent at frequencies greater than 1Ghz as its attenuation properties are custom made for such frequencies.
-If you have a radio with 1.2 GHz or more, then you should find that the LMR is your best option given that your traditional RG series does not work with anything above 1 GHz.
+Frequency Bands: LMR-400 is excellent at frequencies greater than 1Ghz as its attenuation properties are custom-made for such frequencies.
+If you have a radio with 1.2 GHz or more, the LMR should be your best option, given that your traditional RG series does not work with anything above 1 GHz.

-Conductivity: The insulators are made of tinned oxygen free copper that also come with foil conductor tapes.
-These are bonded directly onto the insulator thus providing a double-shielded coaxial cable conductor that is effective at all times.
+Conductivity: The insulators are made of tinned oxygen-free copper that also comes with foil conductor tapes.
+These are bonded directly onto the insulator, thus providing a double-shielded coaxial cable conductor that is always effective.

 Flexibility: The 400 is far less flexible than LMR-200 and LMR-100 coaxial cables.